huggingface/blog/digital-green-llm-judge.md

 In the last one year, the usage of farmer.chat has grown to service more than 20k farmers handling over 340k queries.
 How can we evaluate the performance of the system at this scale?

-Here, we enter the exciting realm of using LLMs as judges to assess the performance of these AI systems.

-During weekly brainstorming sessions, Hugging Face provided a source to their  article on [LLM as a Judge](https://huggingface.co/learn/cookbook/en/llm_judge): it was discussed in detail, and what followed became a practice that has helped navigating farmer.chat’s development.
-LLM as judge helped create a metrics driven approach to measure the accuracy and impact of [farmer.chat](https://farmerchat.digitalgreen.org/) in a more objective and data-driven way.
+During weekly brainstorming sessions, Hugging Face provided a source to their  article on [LLM as a Judge](https://huggingface.co/learn/cookbook/en/llm_judge): it was discussed in detail, and what followed became a practice that has helped navigating [farmer.chat](https://farmerchat.digitalgreen.org/)’s development.

 ## The Power of LLMs-as-Judges

-The use of LLMs-as-Judges lies at the heart of metrics-driven development that becomes necessary in the rapidly evolving landscape.
-It empowers us to go beyond simply measuring how many questions a chatbot can answer or how quickly it responds.
-Instead, we can delve deeper into the quality of the responses and understand the user experience in a more nuanced way.
-The results were published recently in this [scientific article](https://arxiv.org/abs/2409.08916), focusing on the quantitative study of user research.

 Farmer.Chat employs a sophisticated Retrieval-Augmented Generation (RAG) pipeline to deliver accurate and relevant information to farmers that is grounded in the knowledge base.
 The RAG pipeline uses an LLM to retrieve information from a vast knowledge base and then generate a concise and informative response.

 But how do we measure the effectiveness of this pipeline?

-Here, LLMs step in as judges.
-The research team behind Farmer.Chat leverages the capabilities of LLMs to evaluate several crucial metrics:

-* **Prompt Clarity Score**: This metric evaluates how well users can articulate their questions.
-LLMs are trained to assess the clarity of user intent, topic specificity, and entity-attribute identification, providing insights into how effectively users can communicate their needs.
-* **Question Type**: This metric classifies user questions into different categories based on their cognitive complexity.
-LLMs analyze the user's query and assign it to one of six categories, such as "remember," "understand," "apply," "analyze," "evaluate," and "create," helping us understand the cognitive demands of user interactions.
-* **Answered Queries**: This metric tracks the percentage of questions answered by the chatbot, providing insights into the breadth of the knowledge base and the platform's ability to address a wide range of queries.
-* **RAG Accuracy**: This metric assesses the faithfulness and relevance of the information retrieved by the RAG pipeline.
-The LLM acts as a judge, comparing the retrieved information to the user's query and evaluating whether the response is accurate and relevant.

-What is interesting about the metrics is how versatile LLM as Judge can be.
+The difficulty here is that there is no deterministic metric that one could use to rate the quality of an answer, its conciseness, its precision...

+That is where *LLM-as-a-judge* technique steps in.
+The idea is simple: ask an LLM to rate the output on any metric.
+The immense advantage is that the metric can be anything: LLM-as-a-Judge is extremely versatile.

 For example, you can use it to evaluate the clarity of a prompt as follows:

 ```
 You will be given a user input about agriculture, and your task is to score it on various aspects.